specialityProjectEnsimag/OCR/README.md

 - A noise pixel which links two characters will not be cut by this method

 ## Overlapping segmentation
-The overlapping segmentation algorithm comes from a publication **Separation of overlapping character
+The overlapping segmentation algorithm comes from the publication : **Separation of overlapping character
 N. Papamarkos and T. Koutalianos Department of Electrical and Computer Engineering Democritus University of Thrace, 67100 Xanthi, Greece.**.
-This algorithm is useful when two characters are overlapping.
+This algorithm shows good result when two characters are overlapping.
 Overlapping here means that the second character starts before the first one is finished (looking from a vertical line point of view).

 ###The pros :

-- As far as there is one pixel between two characters, it can separate them
+- When there is at least one pixel between two characters, it can separate them
 - Keeps accents on letter (and dot on 'i' and 'j' for example)

 ###The cons :